-- ☐ Phase 1: The drug is initially introduced into healthy human subjects or patients and tested for safety and dosage tolerance.
-Absorption, metabolism, distribution, and excretion testing is generally performed at this stage.
+- Phase 1: The drug is initially introduced into healthy human subjects or patients and tested for safety and dosage tolerance.
+Absorption, metabolism, distribution, and excretion testing is generally performed at this stage. - Phase 2: The drug is studied in controlled, exploratory therapeutic trials in a limited number of subjects with the disease or medical condition for which the new drug is intended to be used in order to identify possible adverse effects and safety risks, to determine

-☐ Phase 2: The drug is studied in controlled exploratory therapeutic trials in a limited number of subjects with the disease or medical condi- - Phase 2: The drug is studied in controlled, exploratory therapeutic trials in a limited number of subjects with the disease or medical condition for which the new drug is intended to be used in order to identify possible adverse effects and safety risks, to determine the preliminary or potential efficacy of the product for specific targeted diseases or medical conditions, and to determine dosage tolerance and the optimal effective dose. - Phase 3: When Phase 2 studies demonstrate that a specific dosage range of the drug may be effective and the drug has an acceptable safety profile for further investigation, controlled, large-scale therapeutic Phase 3 trials are undertaken at multiple study sites to demonstrate clinical efficacy and to further test for safety in an expanded patient population.
+- the preliminary or potential efficacy of the product for specific targeted diseases or medical conditions, and to determine dosage tolerance and the optimal effective dose. - Phase 3: When Phase 2 studies demonstrate that a specific dosage range of the drug may be efficacious and the drug has an acceptable safety profile for further investigation, controlled, large-scale therapeutic Phase 3 trials are undertaken at multiple study sites to demonstrate clinical efficacy and to further test for safety in an expanded patient population.
 Typically, two Phase 3 trials are required by the FDA for product approval.
 Under some limited circumstances, however, the FDA may approve an NDA based upon a single Phase 3 clinical study plus confirmatory evidence or a single large multicenter trial without confirmatory evidence.